angharadstell/global_n2o_inversion/README.md

 Rscript -e "testthat::test_local()"
 ```

+If you have downloaded the intermediates/ results (see section above) and correctly changed the config.ini to have the correct paths, all the tests should pass.

+## Getting started
+A good place to start might be tutorials/wombat_intermediates.ipynb which goes through how I create all the WOMBAT intermediates from the GEOSChem runs.
+To run all of this tutorial, you will either need your own set of GEOSChem runs or contacted me to get my set.
+However, the tutorial intermediates are included in the easily downloadable intermediates/ results data, so you can still examine the intermediates.
+Even without the raw GEOSChem runs this is useful script to look at, because it contains descriptions of all the variables in the WOMBAT intermediates.

 ## Running GEOSChem
+You won't be able to run any of this without the emissions / observations/ raw GEOSChem output.
 ### Make emissions
 1. Make your global emissions for 1970-2020 (run n2o_inv/emissions/combine_ems.py)
 2. Split into regional basis functions (run n2o_inv/emissions/ems_tagged.py)